 It all started when Chelsea sent the below tweet, announcing Salah’s official transfer to the blues from Basel.

 First time in history, an Egyptian player joins one of the big four clubs in the most-watched league on earth, the EPL, English Premier League.
 That was a shocking yet great surprise to all Egyptians and Arabs.

-Buzz Trend: 270K tweets in the first 5 days after Chelsea’s announcement, peak time was Jan 23rd
+270K tweets in the first five days

-* Trend is based on Mohamed Salah keywords in Arabic & English on twitter in the last 30 days.
+* Trend is based on Mohamed Salah keywords in Arabic & English on Twitter in the last 30 days.

-What Is Happening On Chelsea Facebook Page?
+What Is Happening On Chelsea’s Facebook Page?

-- Starting Jan 23rd, Massive comments from Egyptians on Chelsea’s Facebook posts
+- Starting Jan 23, Massive comments from Egyptians on Chelsea’s Facebook posts

 - The type of comments is all sarcastic, showing support for Mohamed Salah, and threatening Chelsea if Salah didn’t play.

 - Chelsea’s fans worldwide started to notice the Arabic comments and ask the Egyptians to comment in English instead.

 - Chelsea’s fans got annoyed by the massive comments and started asking the Egyptians to stop spamming the page.